 6) Spend Money On Fundamental Feelings

-If money isn’t making your client happy, it’s likely because your client is spending it to keep up with the neighbors, validate his wealth, or flaunt his looks, power, and status.
+If money isn’t making you happy, it’s likely because you are spending it to keep up with your friends or neighbours.

-The problem, then, isn’t in the money but in how your client uses it.
+The problem, then, isn’t in the money but in how you are using it.

 Perhaps the most direct and most reliable way to maximize the happiness and fulfillment that we can extract from money is through need-satisfying pursuits— for example, by spending capital on developing ourselves as people, on growing, and on investing in interpersonal connections.